 Participants trusted Variation B the most when asked to provide their personal information.

 Our best testing email, Variation B, produced the most participants who said they would provide their full name upon sign-up.
 Up to 14% more participants said they’re likely to provide their own full name upon sign-up compared to the other 2 variations.
 This shows how the right email can have a lasting impact beyond the email action and into the platform itself.

 - Variation B made participants more likely to click our primary CTA.

 - Emails that used the sender’s full name produced the most positive reactions.

 - Variation B, with the sender name and account name, did the best job of building trust with our platform.

 Leave the frills at home.
-You don’t need to act like you’re best friends with this new user, or that they can be part of some secret society with code names and avatars.
+We don’t need to act like we’re best friends with our new users, or trick them into some secret society with code names and avatars.
 People just need to be convinced that the invite they receive is coming from a person they trust, and the best way to do that is by being upfront about who that person is.

 To see the data itself, check out the full Helio survey we ran!